wasabikev/AI-UI/README.md

 - `clear_session()`: Clears the session data.
 - `generate_summary(messages)`: Generates a summary title for a conversation based on the recent messages.
 - `reset_conversation()`: Resets the current conversation.
-- `get_response_from_model(model, messages, temperature)`: Routes the request to the appropriate API based on the selected model.
+- `get_response_from_model(model, messages, temperature)`: Routes the request to the appropriate API based on the selected model (OpenAI, Anthropic, and Gemini models).
 - `count_tokens(model_name, messages)`: Counts the number of tokens in the messages based on the model.

 ### main.js